What is the Pathways Survey?

-The Pathways Survey monitors for invasive pests and pathogens in our local agriculture through a combination of pheromone-baited insect trapping and visual inspection.
+The Pathways Survey for early Detection of New and Emerging Pests monitors for invasive pests and pathogens in our local agriculture through a combination of pheromone-baited insect trapping and visual inspection.
 Minnesota Department of Agriculture (MDA) staff visit survey sites biweekly throughout each growing season to monitor for pests and pathogens and interact with growers.
 The Pathways Survey was first conducted in 2014 and has been repeated each year since.
 Funding for this multi-organism, early detection survey comes from the U.S. Department of Agriculture (USDA) Farm Bill.

-The survey is conducted at community gardens, community supported agriculture (CSA) farms, and small immigrant farms across Minnesota in both urban and rural areas.
+The survey is conducted at community gardens, community supported agriculture (CSA) farms, small immigrant farms, orchards, vineyards and berry farms across Minnesota in both urban and rural areas.
 Emphasis is placed on population centers, where new pests are likely to be introduced due to the number of pathways by which invasive species can be moved by humans.

 The MDA works with the USDA and the University of Minnesota (U of M) to identify insects and pathogens that might pose the greatest risk to Minnesota agriculture.
 Pests are assessed using criteria such as the following:

 - Likelihood of introduction in the near future